AlieFleet/Learning_Python/learning updates/LLM.md

 # LLM -> Large Language Model

--Type of Artificial Intellegence model that's trained on huge amounts of text data.
+- Type of Artificial Intellegence model that's trained on huge amounts of text data.
--To understand and generate human-like language.
+- To understand and generate human-like language.

 ### What LLM do?
 - Answer questions (like chatgpt).